Bovine Rotavirus-Coronavirus Vaccine, Clostridial C & D and E. coli vaccine

 The most complete neonatal diarrhea (scours) vaccine available.

-BOVILIS GUARDIAN offers the broadest spectrum of antigens associated with major bacterial and viral causes of scours in young calves including rotavirus types G6 & G10, coronavirus types 1 & 3, Clostridium perfringens types C & D, and Escherichia coli type K99.
+BOVILIS GUARDIAN offers the broadest spectrum of antigens associated with major bacterial and viral causes of scours in young calves including rotavirus types G6, coronavirus, Clostridium perfringens types C & D, and Escherichia coli type K99.

 Scours can have a detrimental impact on the health and performance of calves.
 Anytime the intestinal tract is damaged, absorption is affected and performance impaired.